hsnucnmc/winter-2022/overview_of_services.md

 # DNS

-- IP Address - Unique identifiers to every device connect to the Internet.
-Similiar to physical address of a house.
+- IP Address - A numerical label to every device connect to the Internet.
+Similiar to address of a house.
 - Domain Name - A name that maps to a numeric IP address, used to access a website.
-- DNS - Like photo book, it maps domain name to IP address.
+- DNS - Like phone book, it maps domain name to IP address.

   `www.hs.ntnu.edu.tw` -> `203.68.92.132`
   )